uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 The plotly package brings the power of the Plotly javascript library to
-R. Install it with `install.packages(plotly)`, and you’ll then be able to convert a ggplot2 visualisation into an interactive HTML visualisation with one single function\!
+R. Install it with `install.packages(plotly)`, and you’ll then be able to convert a ggplot2 visualisation into an interactive HTML visualisation with one single function!

 Let’s reuse our original plot object, and feed it to `ggplotly()`: